Martín Satriano

-Martín Adrián Satriano Costa (born 20 February 2001) is a Uruguayan professional footballer who plays as a forward for Ligue 1 club Lyon, on loan from Lens.
+Martín Adrián Satriano Costa (born 20 February 2001) is a Uruguayan professional footballer who plays as a forward for La Liga club Getafe and the Uruguay national team.

 Club career

 Satriano is a former youth academy player of Nacional.
 On 31 January 2020, Serie A club Inter Milan signed him on a contract until June 2024.
 He made his professional debut on 21 August 2021, coming on as a 77th-minute substitute for Hakan Çalhanoğlu in a 4–0 league win against Genoa.

 On 17 January 2022, Satriano moved to Ligue 1 club Brest on loan until the end of the season.
 He scored his first two professional goals on 13 February in a 5–1 league win over Troyes.
 On 4 July 2022, he joined Empoli on a loan deal.
+He scored his first Serie A goal on 5 September in a 2–2 away draw against Salernitana.
-On 14 July 2023, he re-joined Brest on a season-long loan deal.

-On 23 August 2024, Satriano moved to Lens on a season-long loan deal with an obligation to buy.
+On 14 July 2023, Satriano re-joined Brest on a season-long loan deal.
+On 23 August 2024, he moved to Lens on a season-long loan deal with an obligation to buy.
 His move to the club was made permanent ahead of the 2025–26 season.

-On 1 September 2025, he joined Lyon on a season-long loan deal with an option to buy.
+On 1 September 2025, Satriano joined Lyon on a season-long loan deal with an option to buy.
+On 16 January 2026, Lyon exercised their option to make the transfer permanent and immediately loaned Satriano to Getafe in Spain.
+Two months later, on 30 March, Getafe activated their option to make the transfer permanent and signed him on a contract until June 2030.

 International career

-On 7 January 2022, Satriano was named in Uruguay's 50-man preliminary squad for FIFA World Cup qualifying matches against Paraguay and Venezuela.
-He made his debut on 27 September 2022 in a 2–0 friendly win against Canada.
+Satriano made his debut for the Uruguay national team on 27 September 2022 in a 2–0 friendly win against Canada.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad, which was announced three weeks later.
+After four years without a call-up, Satriano was recalled to the national team in September 2026.

 Personal life

-Satriano was born on 20 February 2001 in Montevideo, Uruguay.
-His father is former footballer Gerardo Satriano and has four brothers.
-Through his father, Satriano is of Italian descent, as his ancestors were originally from Tito, a municipality in Basilicata, and was eligible to represent the Italian national football team until he turned down the offer.
+Satriano is the son of former footballer Gerardo Satriano.
+He has four siblings, including Alejandro Satriano, who is also a professional footballer.
+Through his father, Satriano is of Italian descent, as his ancestors were originally from Tito, a municipality in Basilicata, and was eligible to represent Italy until he turned down the offer.